Corsaair/httplib/README.md

 =======

-A simple and efficient HTTP library for ActionScript 3.0 which should lead to some more advanced code.
+A simple and efficient HTTP library for ActionScript 3.0 which should lead to some more advanced and interesting code.

 Here the focus is on the parsing of raw HTTP into structured objects and the opposite, from Object to well-formed HTTP.

-This is the result of an earlier prototype which has been tested under Apache + CGI to serve the web site htttp://www.burrrn.com .
+This is the result of an earlier prototype which has been tested under Apache + CGI to serve the web site [burrrn.com](htttp://www.burrrn.com).

 For the time being this library will encompass everything under the `net` package: `net.http`, `net.http.cgi`, etc.